scarf-sh/docs/docs/sales-prospecting.md

     - Funnel Stage (Level of Engagement)

 ### How do I use it?
-- Companies discovered through Scarf are OQLs for your sales development efforts.
+- Contacts discovered through Scarf are OQLs for your sales development efforts.
 - We recommend adding contacts to sales outreach campaigns based on the level of engagement (funnel stage).
 - Contacts in early stages, such as Interest or Investigation, likely aren’t ready for a meeting.
 Instead, we would suggest advertising (targeted to the company) on LinkedIn or other social media where you have a strong presence to create blanket awareness.
     - Invite them to follow your LinkedIn page, X (Twitter) account, or other social media accounts.